MaxAtoms/NLTK-German-POS-Tagger/README.md

 ## Running directly on your machine

-Make sure you have a working Python and [Pipenv](https://pipenv.pypa.io/en/latest/) installation.
+Make sure you have a working GNU Parallel, Python and [Pipenv](https://pipenv.pypa.io/en/latest/) installation.
 Execute `./entrypoint.sh`.

 ## Manual Training